wolffshots/wolffshots/README.md

 ## Professional summary

-Began  experience in the programming world after a 3 year BSc in Computer Science and Computer Engineering.
+1.5 years experience in web/app/iot development after a 3 year BSc in Computer Science and Computer Engineering at UCT.

 ## Skills